fleetdm/fleet/docs/REST API/rest-api.md

-### Upload an EULA file
+### Add EULA file

 _Available in Fleet Premium_

-Upload an EULA that will be shown during the DEP flow.
+Add an EULA document that will be shown during the DEP flow.

-`POST /api/v1/fleet/mdm/apple/setup/eula`
+`POST /api/v1/fleet/mdm/setup/eula`

 #### Parameters